-- The cash and investments (Municipal and Restricted Investments) as at 30 June 2023 has been forecast to be \$71,147,244 compared with the forecast cash and investments as at 30 June 2022 of \$88,922,951. - 30 The overall decrease year on year in budgeted cash (Municipal and Restricted Investments) is attributable to the capital expenditure exceeding the net budgeted operational cash flow during the 2022/2023 financial year.
-Funds have been set aside in Reserves and will be utilised in accordance with the budgeted expenditure. - 31 Approximately 22.89% of total cash and restricted investments budgeted for 30 June 2023 will be held in the Secondary Waste Reserve (\$16,286,784) to fund the development of Resource Recovery Projects.
-Other restricted cash investments will be used to fund future capital works projects including: - ⇒ Major plant replacements at the RHWMF and HRRP; - ⇒ Post closure Site Rehabilitation and Environmental Monitoring at RHWMF; and - ⇒ Future Class III and Class IV cell construction.
+- The cash and investments (Municipal and Restricted Investments) as at 30 June 2023 has been forecast to be \$71,147,244 compared with the forecast cash and investments as at 30 June 2022 of \$88,922,951. - The overall decrease year on year in budgeted cash (Municipal and Restricted Investments) is attributable to the capital expenditure exceeding the net budgeted operational cash flow during the 2022/2023 financial year.
+Funds have been set aside in Reserves and will be utilised in accordance with the budgeted expenditure. - Approximately 22.89% of total cash and restricted investments budgeted for 30 June 2023 will be held in the Secondary Waste Reserve (\$16,286,784) to fund the development of Resource Recovery Projects.
+Other restricted cash investments will be used to fund future capital works projects including:

+- Post closure Site Rehabilitation and Environmental Monitoring at RHWMF; and - ⇒ Future Class III and Class IV cell construction.